dimashaheen/visualization-Of-Olympics/README.md

 * Visualizing the correlation of the "Height" column with other columns to determine the perfect filling method.
 * Filling the "Height" column while putting into consideration "Weight" and "Age" columns.
 * Visualizing the data exploration questions.
+* Identifying and removing outliers for each column using boxplots.
+* Visualizing data after removing outliers.
+* Converting variables in medals dataset to be appropriate for integration with other datasets.
+* Integrating noc_regions dataset to the existing one.
+* Integrating medals dataset to the merged one.

 ## Data exploration questions

-* Ages with most Medals
+* What are Ages with most Medals?
-* Average age entries of Males vs Females
+* What is the average age entries of Males vs Females?
-* Each Sport presence in both Seasons
+* How is the presence of each Sport in both Seasons?
-* Most teams with gold medals
+* Whom are most teams with gold medals.
-* How many players participated in every olympic game
+* How many players participated in every olympic game?
-* Ages of USA players over the years
+* What are ages of USA players over the years?
-* Numbers of players of top 10 countries who participated in Olympics over the years
+* What are numbers of players of top 10 countries who participated in Olympics over the years?
-* Heights & Weights of participants who won medals
+* What is Heights & Weights of participants who won medals?
-* Heights of DEN women who participated over the years in winter season
+* What is Heights of DEN women who participated over the years in winter season?
-* Comparision between gender participation in all sports during winter season
+* How gender participation differs in winter season?
-* Number of females participants over the years in summer season
+* What is number of females participants over the years in summer season?
-* Age in each sport
+* What is Age in each sport?
-* Age in each country
+* What is Age in each country?

+## Description of the newly added dataset

+The new dataset is reinforced with essential data,now we can notice ranking of each noc in terms of medals, also we can specify total medals for each noc.

+## Description of newly added features

+The new added feutures have a huge impact on the dataset, were "BMI" column provides a great insight on wether person is obese or not, also "Age_labels" column provides us with a classification of ages throughout data.

+## Research Questions

+* What are the rankings of each noc in tokyo 2021?
+* How BMI varies for every region?
+* What is the age impact on winning medals?